tjp77/Group-Project-BlackJack/README.md

 ~tjp77 -TODO/Notes:

-'blackjack' 21 and non blackjack 21?
+& 'blackjack' 21 and non blackjack 21?
 "If both the dealer and player have a non-blackjack 21, it is considered a push.
 You neither win nor lose.You keep your original bet."

+* continue trying to get other group members to at least do, past the initial planning day and outline bellow, even so much as accept github contributor invites.

-Organize and clean up code more.
+* Organize and clean up code.
 Separate more, so stuff that could be reuseable for other cards games is easy to pull put and make use off.

-continue trying to get other group members to at least do, past the initial planning day, so much as accept github contributor invites.